int-salmon-data-lab/statusAndTrends/docs/salmon-data-integration-notes.md

 * Data _producers_ must receive some benefit from the system.
 Otherwise, they will not be motivated to share their data.
 Some possible benefits to a data producer:
     * Automated reporting of usage: The system can track how frequently a dataset is used.
 This may lead to some measure of prestige.
     * Citation of their work.
 The metadata makes it easy for data consumers to cite sources correctly.
+    * Their work might be found more easily and more frequently.
 * Data _consumers_ obviously benefit from the system, because they can find data more easily.
 * Start small and build incrementally.
 * Specify criteria for prioritizing datasets to be included, so that: